Sofiarosenburg/Space-Time-line/README.md

 ## Process
 - The website was built using **HTML, CSS, and JavaScript**, with focus on interactivity and design.
 - I researched major astronomical events and discoveries, then organized them chronologically to create a clear learning path.
+- I used online tutorials to make the codes and used AI to fix some bugs on the project

 ## Challenges
 - Selecting which events to include while keeping the timeline concise.
-- Designing an interface that is both visually appealing and easy to use.
+- Make the astronaut to move and look like he is in the space.
+- Make the website interective with not too many options.
-- Making sure the timeline works smoothly across different devices.
+- Making sure the timeline works smoothly.

 ## Learnings
 - I learned how to present complex historical and scientific information in a simple, interactive way.
 - I improved my design and coding skills by working with front-end tools.
+- I learned how to deal with some problems during projects and to keep moving on.
 - I gained a deeper appreciation for how astronomy connects science, history, and human imagination.

 [![Athena Award Badge](https://img.shields.io/endpoint?url=https%3A%2F%2Faward.athena.hackclub.com%2Fapi%2Fbadge)](https://award.athena.hackclub.com?utm_source=readme)